hydrobricks/hydrobricks-doc/doc/solvers.rst

   inflows one (Euler) or a fraction of a step later; a rainfall pulse therefore needs several steps to traverse a cascade.

-Two restrictions apply:
+Two points to note:

-* Reservoirs with a maximum capacity must have an overflow process attached (this is verified at initialization); the capacity excess is routed through the overflow.
+* A reservoir with a maximum capacity that can actually be reached must route its excess through an overflow process: the sequential solvers process bricks one after another and cannot reduce an inflow an upstream brick has already delivered, so an overflowing capped store without an overflow would lose water.
+Stores whose capacity acts only as a process parameter with a self-limiting inflow (e.g. the GR4J production store, whose infiltration tends to zero as the store fills) never reach the limit and need no overflow.
 * Only outflows declared as linear are integrated exactly; other processes on the same reservoir are approximated with their start-of-step rate.
 For strongly non-linear reservoirs (e.g. the Socont quick-runoff store), the